History of podcasting: Business model studies

 Classes of MBA students have been commissioned to research podcasting and compare possible business models, and venture capital flowing to influential content providers.

 Podnography

 As is often the case with new technologies, pornography has become a part of the scene, producing what is sometimes called podnography.

 Podsafe music

 The growing popularity of podcasting introduced a demand for music available for use on the shows without significant cost or licensing difficulty.
 Out of this demand, a growing number of tracks, by independent as well as signed acts, are now being designated "podsafe".

 Use by conventional media

 Podcasting has been given a major push by conventional media.
-(See Podcasting by traditional broadcasters.)